openshift/kubesan/README.md

 ## Development

 To test, run `tests/run.sh all`.
-You may need to add yourself to the `libvirt` group and run `firewall-cmd --zone=libvirt --add-port=10809/tcp` for it to work.
+You may need to add yourself to the `libvirt` group for it to work without asking for your password repeatedly.

 ## License